cronkitedata/cronkite-docs/docs/excel/xlguides/xl-refresher.md

 #### Headings
 The most fraught part of data reporting is understanding what each *column* actually means.
 These often have cryptic, bureaucratic names.
 You may need to go back to the source of the data to be sure you actually understand them.

 If your data doesn't have any headings, that's going to be your first priority.
 In effect, you'll need to build what we call a *data dictionary* or *record layout* if one hasn't been provided.
+Many reporters create these as a page in a dataset, and they look like this (we'll get to the details of what they mean later) :

 #### Unit of analysis